KalicoCrew/kalico/docs/Resonance_Compensation.md

 Choose the minimum out of the two acceleration values (from ringing and smoothing), and put it as `max_accel` into printer.cfg.

+!!! note "Note: Smoothing with EI and MZV shappers"
-As a note, it may happen - especially at low ringing frequencies - that EI shaper will cause too much smoothing even at lower accelerations.
+    It may happen - especially at low ringing frequencies - that EI shaper will cause too much smoothing even at lower accelerations.
 In this case, MZV may be a better choice, because it may allow higher acceleration values.

     At very low ringing frequencies (~25 Hz and below) even MZV shaper may create too much smoothing.
 If that is the case, you can also try to repeat the steps in [Choosing input shaper](#choosing-input-shaper) section with ZV shaper, by using `SET_INPUT_SHAPER SHAPER_TYPE=ZV` command instead.
 ZV shaper should show even less smoothing than MZV, but is more sensitive to errors in measuring the ringing frequencies.

+!!! tip "Tip: Mechanical optimizations"
     Another consideration is that if a resonance frequency is too low (below 20-25 Hz), it might be a good idea to increase the printer stiffness or reduce the moving mass.
 Otherwise, acceleration and printing speed may be limited due too much smoothing now instead of ringing.

 ### Fine-tuning resonance frequencies